 6.1 Position Recorders (PRs) This type of recorder may be used for height and position evidence for Silver and Gold badges in accordance with the SC3 Chapter 4 Appendix.
 PRs must be approved individually by each NAC.
-Approvals shall include any operating limitations needed to enable a given unit to conform to the Sporting Code.
+Each type of PR must be approved by the NAC through a PR-approval document.
+Approval documents shall include any operating limitations needed to enable a given unit to conform to the Sporting Code.
 NACs may approve a PR based on another NAC's approval after checking that it complies with the current Code.